 We know, through years and years of research that if your bounce rate on a website is high then it is not going to rank anywhere near where you want it to.
 So it is vital you keep your bounce rate down.
 The simple way to do this?
 Ensure that the results you are showing up for are relevant to what is being searched.
 If someone has searched for how to build a shed, show them how to build a shed.
 Later, if they realise building a shed is really difficult and they want to buy one, then you can push them into your sales funnel.
 The chances are if you have given them good advice in the first place, they will come back to you when they need your product/s or service.

 We know videos are a huge thing for marketers for brand awareness, SEO and much more.
 The good news is videos are becoming more and more important every year.
-One of the main ways digital marketers and other SEOs can take advantage of video for SEO purposes is by converting their blog to a mainly video based blog.
+One of the main ways digital marketers and other SEOs can take advantage of video for SEO purposes is by converting their blog to a mainly video-based blog.
 How would this work?
 I hear you.
-Moz use video to an excellent standard with their 'Whiteboard Friday' videos, which I personally watch every week!
+Moz use video to an excellent standard with their ‘Whiteboard Friday‘ videos, which I personally watch every week!
 However, where they go further than a lot of companies would go is they add transcripts at the bottom of every video.
-Now, this isn't new, I know, but it has a tremendous SEO advantage.
-Utilising transcripts for all videos on your website is a great way to get your keywords in to a form Google understand.
-You can also add links and complete other SEO best practises to boost your site up the rankings.
+Now, this isn’t new, I know, but it has a tremendous SEO advantage.
+Utilising transcripts for all videos on your website is a great way to get your keywords into a form Google understand.
+You can also add links and complete other SEO best practices to boost your site up the rankings.

 Following on from the point about videos above, another medium SEOs can no longer ignore going into 2020 is the use of rich content.
 Now, rich content essentially means different media formats that are used on websites, such as videos, images and even GIFs.
 These forms of content have become more and more heavily featured on websites for the last couple of years, images and videos especially.

-One of the main ways you can ensure you are utilising these forms of rich content correctly is by ensuring you are "doing the basics".
+One of the main ways you can ensure you are utilising these forms of rich content correctly is by ensuring you are “doing the basics”.
 This means adding transcripts to all the videos you use on your site where spoken word features heavily (as explained above).
-Another way is ensuring you utilise 'alt tags' on all images on your site, include keywords where necessary.
+Another way is to ensure you utilise ‘alt tags’ on all images on your site, including keywords where necessary.
 GIFs are a little bit of a grey area, but they can be used in a multitude of ways.
 For example, using them on your longer blog posts will keep readers engaged, reducing bounce rates.

 As you can see from the above, there are a wide array of tactics and trends that we will see come to the fold in 2020.
 This time of year is always exciting as it allows us marketers to plan how we are going to implement these trends in the year to come to give us the best chance of success.
 Feel free to come back to this blog post at the end of next year to see how accurate our SEO trends for 2020!